AmbryN/binance-trader-java/Readme.md

 * to select a trading strategy from the available list
 * to set the strategy's variable (e.g. observation period, number of periods) used to execute said strategy
 * to send actual buy and sell orders on Binance (currently being tested on Binance's Testnet)
-* to log the trades into a file (orderLox.txt) in the project root directory
+* to log the trades into a file (orderLog.txt) in the project root directory

 Planned features:
-* Allow to trade with a fraction of your quote balance in order to be able to use the same quote for multiple bots trading different base cryptos
+* Allow to trade with a fraction of your quote balance in order to be able to use the same quote crypto for multiple bots trading different base cryptos
+* Add UI for crypto and strategy selection
 * Log transactions to Database
-* Add UI (Window or Web) for crypto and strategy selection

-Planned bug fixes:
-* If the bot fails to obtain information from the exchange, for instance because the internet connection dropped, it should try again instead of crashing

-## Available pairs (new ones will be added shortly)
+## Available pairs
 - BTCUSDT
 - BTCBUSD
 - ETHUSDT